almossawi/badarguments/extras/content/posts/main/index.md

 <div class="Image__Small">
   <img src="" />
-  <figcaption>[Art 4] Reporters (animals) are holding microphones in front of a senator's face.
+  <figcaption>Reporters (animals) are holding microphones in front of a senator's face.
 "Senator, were you the one who ate all the leftover chocolate cake?" reads the speech bubble.
 The stony-faced senator (animal) turns to face the camera, jabbing an index finger at the lens, "Look,” he says, “the fact of the matter is, when I closed the fridge door, that cake had already been eaten."</figcaption>
 </div>

 More generally, actions are sometimes attributed to a vague or unknown actor even though the actor is known or known with high confidence.